 More aggressive play not found

-One of the reasons some experts cite as a reason for not wearing protective headgear is the concept of risk compensation.
-According to the Prague consensus statement, risk compensation is "where the use of protective equipment results in changes in behavioral change such as the adoption of more dangerous playing techniques which can result in a paradoxical increase in injury rates."
-"This may be of particular concern in child and adolescent athletes where head injury rates are often higher than in adult athletes," says the statement.
+One of the reasons some experts cite as a reason for not wearing protective headgear is the concept of risk compensation, which is where the use of protective equipment results in changes in behavioral change such as the adoption of more dangerous playing techniques which can result in a paradoxical increase in injury rates, which may be of particular concern in child and adolescent athletes where head injury rates are often higher than in adult athletes.

-The new study seems to show that such risk compensation was not present in the athletes studied.
+The Delaney study seems to show that such risk compensation was not present in the athletes studied.
 In other words, that wearing headgear did not encourage soccer players to play more aggressively.